 - 1. Qualifications include: - a.
 Bachelor's degree in education, family services, early childhood education or related field with early childhood teaching experience; or - b.
 A combination of associate's degree, Oregon Step Registry level 9 or higher and appropriate experience; or - c.
 A Bachelor's degree in a field other than child development or early childhood education and Oregon Step Registry level 9 or higher and appropriate experience; or - d.
 Willingness and ability to meet these qualifications within two years from date of hire - 2.
 Experience supporting children and families experiencing poverty, stress, and other barriers - 3.
-Ability to write professionally - 4.
-Current valid driver's license with acceptable driving record/insurance coverage - 5.
-Current Pediatric First Aid/CPR and Food Handler's cards - 6.
-Good physical stamina with the ability to lift and carry children, sit in child size chairs and on the floor, bend, and kneel
+Bilingual in English and Spanish - 4.
+Ability to write professionally - 5.
+Current valid driver's license with acceptable driving record/insurance coverage - 6.
+Current Pediatric First Aid/CPR and Food Handler's cards

-7. Demonstrated ability to work as a team member, understand developmentally appropriate early childhood practices, and child guidance techniques consistent with a therapeutic approach
+- 7. Good physical stamina with the ability to lift and carry children, sit in child size chairs and on the floor, bend, and kneel - 8.
+Demonstrated ability to work as a team member, understand developmentally appropriate early childhood practices, and child guidance techniques consistent with a therapeutic approach - 9.
+Personal cell phone that can be used to communicate with teaching team, families, and other staff as needed